MrArkon/Rustic/README.md

   </a>
 </p>

-## ⚙ Configuration
+## 🚀 Setup & Configuration
+> Note: This guide assumes you have [Rust](https://rust-lang.org), [Cargo](https://github.com/rust-lang/cargo) & [PostGreSQL](https://www.postgresql.org/) installed
-After cloning the repository, Rename `config.toml.example` to `config.toml`
+1. Rename `config.toml.example` to `config.toml`

-Make an application on Discord's [developer portal](https://discord.com/developers/applications) and copy the bot token & application ID to the `config.toml` file
+2. Enter the appropriate details in the config file

-Assuming you have [Rust](https://rust-lang.org) & [Cargo](https://github.com/rust-lang/cargo) installed, you should be able to run the bot with `cargo run --release`.
+3. You should be able to run the bot with `cargo run --release`

 ## 📃 License
 Rustic is licensed under the AGPL 3.0 license.
 See the file [`LICENSE`](https://github.com/MrArkon/Rustic/blob/master/LICENSE) for more information.